jcondor98/statistics/docs/homeworks/homework-2.md

   Plaintext is correct
 ```

+Also, at the end of this article, you can try this algorithm directly with the
+Caesar cipher interactive tool.

 #### Bonus: Building a frequencies database

 To make an efficient implementation of a multi-language Caesar cipher automatic